 - Indicate on the assignment sheet and in class discussion the expectations for each piece of work.
-Distribute and discuss your marking scale or rubric if you use one, or direct students to their official faculty statement about what grades mean. (for good examples and discussions of rubric design, see the books by Bean, Stevens and Levi, and Walvoord and Anderson described on our page Books and Articles about Writing in the Disciplines.)
+Distribute and discuss your marking scale or rubric if you use one, or direct students to their official faculty statement about what grades mean.
+(For good examples and discussions of rubric design, see the books by Bean, Stevens and Levi, and Walvoord and Anderson described on our page Readings about Writing in the Disciplines.)

 - Showing good (and improvable) samples of past student writing to the class also sets standards and clarifies expectations.
 Present them as examples of possible approaches, not as models or templates.
 Among other elements to mention, pointing out appropriate ways of integrating and referring to sources can diminish many problems.

 - For major assignments, ask for sentence-form outlines or annotated reference lists well ahead of the due date.
+(See the Advice section of this site for concise files on outlines and annotated bibliographies.)
 You can read them quickly and give brief preventive or encouraging comments.
 Investing your effort at this stage saves time pointing out preventable flaws in final papers.
 This practice also deters plagiarism.